Surveys are one of the most popular ways to gather customer feedback and understand your customers’ needs.

 Survey data displayed in charts and graphs offers a quick and easily-to-understand view of your quantitative data:

-With your quantitative survey data analysis, you’ve uncovered the statistics and details of what is happening, next we’ll show you how to go into the why it’s happening with qualitative survey data analysis.
 Read on to learn how qualitative survey analytics works, then we’ll walk you through a tutorial to analyze the open-ended follow-up questions to the NPS survey above: How can we improve MonkeyLearn WordCloud for you? and Any features we are missing?

 Analyzing qualitative information requires more steps, but the survey results will allow you to understand your respondents’ true feelings and opinions on any given issue and help you take action with powerful insights.
 And with the help of machine learning tools, qualitative survey analysis can be quite simple – and much more accurate than manual analysis.